gbdev/pandocs/src/MBC3.md

 (max 4 MiB ROM, 64 KiB RAM, and timer)

-Beside for the ability to access up to 4 MiB ROM (256 banks) and 64 KiB RAM (8 banks), the MBC3 also includes a built-in Real Time Clock (RTC), sometimes referred to as the timer.
+Beside for the ability to access up to 4 MiB ROM (256 banks) and 64 KiB RAM (8 banks), this MBC also includes a built-in Real Time Clock (RTC), sometimes referred to as the timer.
 The RTC requires an external 32.768 kHz quartz crystal oscillator, and an external battery (if it should continue to tick when the Game Boy is turned off).
-All official MBC3 releases utilize cartridge RAM and a battery, but a few DMG games don't use the timer and therefore lack the crystal.
+All official releases with this mapper utilize cartridge RAM and a battery, but a few DMG games don't use the timer and therefore lack the crystal.

 There are (at least) four different versions of this MBC that can be distinguished by the print on the chip itself: MBC3, MBC3A, MBC3B and MBC30.
 Only the latter supports the full 4 MiB of ROM and 64 KiB of RAM whereas the other three can only access half of that.
 The MBC30 is only found in the Japanese _Pocket Monsters: Crystal Version_, which is also the only release with the full 64 KiB of RAM (8 banks).
 No game uses the full 4 MiB.